milica-golocorbin/authentication_with_nest_and_react_backend/README.md

 ## JWT GUARD

-Requiring authentication from our users.
+Applying JwtStrategy by requiring authentication from our users.

 **authentication/guards/jwt-authentication.guard.ts**